 Condominium buildings are the most common construction.
 Peruse the photos on 2007 posts from Brownstoner and Sunset Park Blog, and you see that the choices for the "look" of the buildings are less than inspired.
 (By the way, the 7th Avenue condos featured on the Sunset Park Blog are still available in great numbers.)

 On 8th Avenue and 42nd Street, a huge corner "cover-up-the-work" board went up around the southern building.
 Here's what the work permit says: "Proposed horizontal enlargement at cellar, 1st and 2nd floors.
 Proposed vertical enlargement at 4th, 5th, 6th, and 7th floors."
 Wow.
-Turning a two-story building into a seven-story building.
-I wonder if they will follow the aesthetic of the 7th Avenue building also pictured?
+Turning a two-s

 Another option is demolition.
 This was also recently highlighted, to the chagrin of brownstone lovers everywhere, in the choice to tear down a brownstone building on 6th Avenue and 54th Street in favor of a style yet to be seen.
 Cititour has a comprehensive reaction, including photos, to the destruction.
 It's the fourth post down on the page.
 Except for the blue tarp, the building still looks like a giant brick eight with a set of stairs.